Should I buy it?

 - Group welfare — not a solo display fish.
 Plan at least **6** together for normal behaviour; smaller groups often mean stress, colour loss, or nipping depending on species.

 - Shrimp & snails.
-Shrimp: compatible in most setups.
-Cherry shrimp and other dwarf species coexist with peaceful small fish, though baby shrimp are food for almost any fish that gets to them.
+Cherry shrimp and other dwarfs can coexist with peaceful small fish; baby shrimp are food for almost anything that finds them.

 What most shops don't tell you

-- 3.A nano-friendly rainbowfish, but the water chemistry is the catch.
+- 4.A nano-friendly rainbowfish, but the water chemistry is the catch.
 Celebes want hard alkaline water (pH 7.0 to 8.5, hard), which rules out the soft-water community with cardinal tetras.
 They pair well with hard-water community fish (rasboras, corydoras, mollies).

 About this species